jameslu255/spaceshooter/ProjectDocument.md

 **Mouse Movement**

 Mouse movement is another form of input within Space Evaders.
 When firing the special beam with right-click, gamers are able to use their mouse to control the beam direction.
 This was implemented in [MultiShooter.cs](https://github.com/jameslu255/spaceshooter/blob/master/Assets/BasicBeamShot/Script/MultiShooter.cs).
 Gamers can wiggle their mouse left and right in order to create a wavy beam for extra destruction.
-Initially, the special beam just had a slightly longer duration than the regular beam, but we chose to make the special beam direction controllable by the mouse to add more ["juice"](https://github.com/dr-jam/ECS189L/blob/master/Juice.md) to the game.
+Initially, the special beam just had a slightly longer duration than the regular beam, but we chose to make the special beam direction controllable by the mouse to add more juice to the game.
 We made the special beam controllable in hopes of adding satisfaction to the game through the capability to destroy multiple asteroids and droids with a single beam.

 **Add an entry for each platform or input style your project supports.**